The WHO and WHY of FCDC

 Franklin County Data Center

-Adam Frumkin is a results-driven leader with more than 25 years of experience in developing, directing, and executing business transformation and strategies.
-He has an established record collaborating with other executives to bring clarity to strategic business decisions and implementing technology to transform business processes.
+Adam Frumkin is a dynamic leader with extensive experience developing, directing, and executing business transformation and strategic initiatives.
+He has a proven track record of collaborating with executives to provide clarity in strategic decision-making while leveraging technology to drive business process improvements.

 He has focused experience in strategic planning, cultural and organizational development, emotional intelligence, process reengineering, enterprise system implementations, cybersecurity, and disaster recovery and business continuity planning.